A yoing woman inherits a strange abilty making her feared and saugtht after by everyone

 “I could follow them and find out more Sire,” Caly said.

 The king fell silent mulling over what course of action to take, as the seconds ticked by an atmosphere of tense expectancy seemed to fill the room, Caly waited for the king to decide her head bowed.
 At length, the king broke the silence.
 “I do not think they will try anything just yet and not for some time.
 There is something more important you can help with, in the meantime if you don't mind Celeste.”

 Caly stood erect, her eyes fixing on the king, “I am at your command Your Majesty, provided it is not something nefarious and that it is within my power to do.”

 King Alphon frowned, the more he talked with this shadow shifter, the more he admired her strength of character.
 “Nothing nefarious you say,” he paused, giving a nod of his head and a sideways look at Caly.
 "Yet you are willing to be my spy?
 Isn't that considered immoral?
 Caly was about to protest; the king held a hand up to stay off any further comment.
-“Tomorrow I will meet with a few of the seeresses of South Matinsten; I want you to be there unseen naturally.
-Matinsten poses the biggest threat to our country at present,” the king paused considering how much he could tell this young shadow shifter no matter what she said or how much he admired her; she was still a relatively unknown quantity that possibly could be swayed to turn against him.
+“Tomorrow I will meet with a few of the seeresses of South Matinsten; I want you to be there unseen.
+Matinsten presents the biggest threat to our country at present.”
+The king paused, considering how much he could tell this young shadow shifter.
+No matter what she said or how much he admired her.
+She was still a relatively unknown quantity that could be swayed to turn against him.
 He could not place all his trust in her at least not yet.
 It was as he surmised a gamble but a gamble worth taking.
-“Have you much knowledge of South Matinsten or the seeresses?”
+“Have much knowledge of South Matinsten or the seeresses do you know?”
 He asked, giving Caly a questioning look.